History of the Ticket to Work Program

 The SSDI program provides cash benefits to individuals who are disabled or blind and are "insured" by workers' contributions to the Social Security Trust Fund.
 These contributions are based on a worker's earnings (or those of the worker's spouse or parents).
-The SSI program provides cash assistance to aged, blind and disabled persons who have limited income and resources.
+The SSI program provides cash assistance to individuals who are elderly, blind, and/or disabled who have limited income and resources.
 Funding for SSDI comes from the Social Security Trust Fund; funding for SSI comes from Federal tax revenues.

 In the 1990s, a number of people, including the Committee on Ways and Means in the U.S. House of Representatives, expressed concern that only half of 1 percent of Social Security disability beneficiaries were leaving the disability rolls due to work and earnings.
-People also expressed concern that beneficiaries interested in pursuing work only had one option, to seek assistance from a State Vocational Rehabilitation (VR) agency.
-These concerns coupled with the interest of many community-based service providers to get involved in assisting beneficiaries with their return-to-work efforts resulted in new support for expanding the options available to beneficiaries for obtaining employment services and supports.
+People also expressed concern that beneficiaries interested in pursuing work only had one option, namely to seek assistance from a State Vocational Rehabilitation (VR) agency.
+These concerns, coupled with the interest many community-based service providers had in getting involved in assisting beneficiaries with their return-to-work efforts resulted in new support for expanding the options available to beneficiaries for obtaining employment services and supports.